steveyttt/awscdklab/README.md

  * `pip install aws-cdk.aws_apigateway` Install a new construct library (Needed for each AWS service used)
  * `pip install aws-cdk.aws_dynamodb` Install a new construct library (Needed for each AWS service used)

-# Commands python
+# Commands to get started - python
- * `python3 -m venv .venv` Manually create a virtual env (CDK init does this for you though)
+ * One time command per project - `python3 -m venv .venv` Manually create a virtual env (CDK init does this for you though)
  * `source .venv/bin/activate` activate your virtual env
  * 'deactivate' leave your virtual env
  * `pip install --upgrade pip` upgrade pip
- * `pip install -r requirements.txt`install all packahe requirements from the txt file
+ * `pip install -r requirements.txt`install all package requirements from the txt file

 # Terminology CDK
 constructs (CDK)
+interface

 # Terminology Python
 class, object, self, '__init__' = https://micropyramid.com/blog/understand-self-and-__init__-method-in-python-class/